cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 # Introduction

-COSE defined detached payloads in rfc9052#section-2.
+COSE defined detached payloads in {{-RFC9052}} in Section 2.
-However, a detached payload cose sign 1 still requires the payload content to be availble in order to verify.
+However, in order to verify a detached payload the payload content needs to availble.

+This is challenging for large payload, which can not be easily be transported.

-For large payloads this is a problem.
-This draft addresses this problem by describing a simply way to sign hashes of large payloads while maintaining information about their content type.
+This draft addresses this challenge by describing a simply way to protect hashes of payloads while maintaining information about their content type.

 ## Signed Hashes